- Future Students

 If the article is full text in one of the library databases (i.e. Academic Search Complete or JSTOR), then find the permanent or persistent URL.
 For the article to be accessible from off-campus, it must go through our proxy server.
 Therefore the URL for our proxy server [http://ezproxy.library.ewu.edu:2048/login?url=] must go in front of the persistent URL of the article.
 For more detailed information, see the Help sheet on linking to library articles or contact the JFK reference desk [509-359-2263] for help.

-Research Instruction for Your Class
+Library Instruction for Your Class

-- the librarian assigned to your department.
+- Send this information to the library liaison assigned to your department.

 Useful databases for academic book reviews: